schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 # Vim with Dvorak

 I stumbled across a Vim plugin written by [ThePrimeagen](https://twitter.com/ThePrimeagen)[^3] called [VimBeGood](https://github.com/ThePrimeagen/vim-be-good) intended to help developers practice using Vim by playing games such as *whack-a-mole*.
 It was the perfect program for my use-case.
-I starting practing Vim with Dvorak on it.
+I starting practicing Vim with Dvorak on it.
 There were a few rough bumps on the road but with VimBeGood, I managed to learn quite a few key bindings and got quite good at it.
 I felt confident on using Dvorak with Vim.

 It was a very liberating feeling, because I was always under this regret that I had wasted my time trying to learn a new layout, all to just keep it aside forever.
 I started seeing light at the end of the tunnel, my eyes glistened with teardrops with my lips writhering as I try and contain my emotions.
 My journey was complete.